Awareness about Unconscious Discrimination against Caregivers

 I try to be fair.
-My goal always is to create a relationship between a client and a caregiver that is about - mutual respect, understanding, and appreciation.
+My goal always is to create a relationship between clients and caregivers that is about - mutual respect, understanding, and appreciation.

-All patients care needs are different.
-Many of them have major diseases such as Dementia, Alzheimers, Parkinson's, etc. Caregivers must be compassionate and empathetic.
-They must stay patience while keeping their patient comfortable, happy and safe.
+Every patient's care need is different.
+Many patients have major diseases such as Dementia, Alzheimers, Parkinson's, etc. Caregivers must be compassionate and empathetic.
+They must stay patience while keeping their patients comfortable, happy and safe.

 Caregivers never get compensated for extra chores added to their work.
 Which is unfair.

 In many cases caregivers aren't able to communicate their concerns with their clients, they are scared to lose their job.
 The difficulty of finding a job and the need for money makes caregivers go silence.